blockcertifyproject/blockcertifyproject.github.io/README.md

 # blockcertifyproject.github.io

 # NOTE:
 Since the ropsten test network, based on which this project has been developed will be deprecated and shut down, the application might not function as desired.
+You can refer our video :film_strip: here: https://www.youtube.com/watch?v=pWws-u1at-k

 Read more about it here: https://blog.ethereum.org/2022/06/21/testnet-deprecation